BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

     - file: onboarding/cover
       alt:
       caption:
-images_primary-keyset:
+images_creation-wallet-basics:
-    - file: primary-keyset/add-wallet-sheet
+    - file: creation-wallet-basics/add-wallet-sheet
       alt:
       caption: Users create a new wallet or import an existing one.
-    - file: primary-keyset/wallet-type
+    - file: creation-wallet-basics/wallet-type
       alt:
       caption: The application suggest common setups.
 If users are unsure, they can go through a guided set of questions to determine a suitable setup.
-    - file: primary-keyset/how-it-works
+    - file: creation-wallet-basics/how-it-works
       alt:
       caption: Before starting the wallet creation process, the application tells users what the process will look like.
-    - file: primary-keyset/choose-pin
+    - file: creation-wallet-basics/choose-pin
       alt:
       caption: Users can choose a PIN to protect the wallet in the application.
+images_creation-key-import:
-    - file: primary-keyset/key1-name
+    - file: creation-key-import/key1-name
       alt:
       caption: You can enter a friendly name for this key.
 This helps to identify them later and also see which keys signed which transactions.
-    - file: primary-keyset/key1-import
+    - file: creation-key-import/key1-import
       alt:
       caption: The exact import flow will vary, depending on the specific signing device that is being used.
-    - file: primary-keyset/key1-done
+    - file: creation-key-import/key1-done
       alt:
       caption: After a key is imported, the app shows a summary of the current state of the key set.
 Tapping on the key will show it's details.
-    - file: primary-keyset/key-rest-import
+    - file: creation-key-import/key-rest-import
       alt:
       caption: Repeat the import step for keys number two and three.
-    - file: primary-keyset/keyset-review
+    - file: creation-key-import/keyset-review
       alt:
       caption: All three keys for the primary key set have been imported.
-images_recovery-path-creation:
+images_creation-recovery-path:
-    - file: recovery-path-creation/creation-recovery-path-off
+    - file: creation-recovery-path/creation-recovery-path-off
       alt:
       caption: Users can choose to eanble a recovery path.
-    - file: recovery-path-creation/creation-recovery-path-on
+    - file: creation-recovery-path/creation-recovery-path-on
       alt:
       caption: By default, the recovery path unlocks after 6 months.
 Users can edit this setting, though.
-    - file: recovery-path-creation/creation-recovery-path-reminders-on
+    - file: creation-recovery-path/creation-recovery-path-reminders-on
       alt:
       caption: Users can also enable reminders to alert them, before the recovery path unlocks.
 images_save-for-later: